 Charleston County Community Development is responsible for the administrative oversight of the City of North Charleston Urban Entitlement grant funded projects, and while the award amounts tend to be smaller, it continues to be necessary to ensure that the Risk Analysis Model annually evaluates performance variables associated with grants awarded in the \$5,000-\$10,000 range.
 These grants would typically score as "low risk" and not meet the established criteria or be subject to a site monitoring or desktop review.
 The risk model was amended to include pre-contract technical assistance (for Sub-Recipients who are new to the Urban Entitlement funding arena), and formal performance reviews with written reports.
-The revisions primarily affect the smaller grants awarded but can be applied to any level of funding where performance challenges arise.
+The performance reviews primarily affect the smaller grants awarded but can be applied to any level of funding.

-Minority Business Outreach

-The Small Business Enterprise (SBE) program is the small-business development component of Charleston County's Contracts and Procurement Department.
+Oversight of Construction Management

+During PY 19 monitoring revisions were made to the CDBG Emergency Repair projects.
+Interim and annual site visits were being conducted in an attempt to inspect projects upon completion.
+However, with the increased volume of CDBG Emergency Repair projects undertaken, visiting each project had become an unrealistic goal.
+Community Development now requires the submission of Before, During and After photos along with eligibility documentation as a condition for all CDBG Emergency Repair reimbursement payments.
+The resulting desktop review has enabled Community Development staff to evaluate Sub recipients' performance capacity and address faulty construction standards in a timely manner.
+Annual site visits are reserved for the review of the Sub recipients' administrative policies and practices.
+The early implementation (pre COVID-19) of the comprehensive desktop review process of the CDBG Emergency Repair projects has been instrumental in Community Development supporting Sub recipient's continued operation and provision of essential services during the COVID-19 pandemic.Minority Business OutreachThe Small Business Enterprise (SBE) program is the small-business development component of Charleston County's Contracts and Procurement Department.
 The SBE Program is race and gender neutral with an emphasis on assisting small companies to achieve maximum exposure to the public procurement process.
-Urban Entitlement Sub-Recipients are encouraged to utilize the small companies providing services and/or supplies that are consistent with their grant-funded activities.
+Urban Entitlement Sub-Recipients are encouraged to utilize the small companies providing services and/or supplies that are consistent with their grantfunded activities.
 Charleston County Community Development assists with facilitating dialogues between Sub-Recipients, the Procurement Department and small-business companies.
 The Community Development Department continues to implement strategies to promote Sub-Recipients' awareness and compliance with Section 3 mandates and continues to work collaboratively with the Charleston County Disadvantaged Business Enterprise (DBE) Program to identify and register Section 3 firms.